MokeDuck/project.firebase-chat/README.md

 Two fields are mandatory:

-    ts: number,  the message reached the database in milliseconds since the UNIX epoch
+      ts: number, the time the message reached the database in milliseconds since the UNIX epoch
     user: string, the username of the user sending the message

 All other fields are optional.
 To allow for extensibility, chat rooms must